Quantifiable-Quasar/beneware/README.md

 - add a verbose mode
 - implement concurency
 - add a network scan if an IP list is not supplied
-- write hardening scripts for windows
+- make windows work
+- create client agent to deploy on host to maintain connections